Remember Your Time in New Zealand with a Tattoo!

 - Wildlife (Maui dolphins, kiwi bird, kea, etc.)

 - Passport entry stamp to New Zealand (this will include the date your adventure started, as well as an original design)

-With your head full of fresh memoriesfrom an unforgettable gap year that changed your for life, getting a tattoo from your exit city is clearly the most convenient way to do it.
-So it is no surprise that Auckland, Christchurch and Queenstown are the towns where most tattoos are done.
-Make sure to book ahead as some tattoo artists are well soughtafter.
+With your head full of fresh memories from an unforgettable trip that changed you for life, getting a New Zealand tattoo from your exit city is clearly the most convenient way to do it.
+So it is no surprise that Auckland, Christchurch and Queenstown are the towns where most NZ tattoos are done.
+Make sure to book ahead as some tattoo artists are well sought after.
 We also advise you to book your ink session about a week before flying to avoid complications.